 Designing custom glazing systems – such as structural glass walls or unitized curtain walls – is a complex task that varies widely from project to project, often depending on architectural goals and logistical constraints.
-Whether to achieve a challenging form or present a specific aesthetic, custom-built facades require project teams to go beyond traditional design choices to create new systems, necessitating close collaboration between project members tasked with building enclosure, structural, and thermal performance, among other disciplines.
+Whether to achieve a complex geometric form or present a specific aesthetic, custom-built facades require project teams to go beyond traditional design choices to create new systems.
+The design of these systems is often based on conventional glazing system design principles, necessitating close collaboration between project members tasked with building enclosure, structural, and thermal performance, among other disciplines.
+Balancing overall architectural goals, technical performance criteria, costs, schedule, and constructability are keys to success.

 Designing the Unconventional